 - Current Physical/Health Assessment signed and stamped by a medical representative.
-It is the responsibility of each parent to ensure that information on the forms is kept current.
-Any changes in phone numbers, address, emergency contacts, or income status should be provided to the administrative clerk as soon as possible.
-Also, the most up-to-date copy of the child's immunization record is required and must be maintained within the child's file. - ✓ Family Care Plans (FCP): DA Forms 5304 and 5305.
+It is the responsibility of each parent to ensure that information on the forms is kept current. - Any changes on current registration should be provided to the administrative clerk as soon as possible. - Family Care Plans (FCP): DA Forms 5304 and 5305.
 Single and dual military parents must provide copies of their FCP's to Central Enrollment within 30 days of enrollment.
 Failure to comply will result in non-admittance into CYS Services Programs until the information is obtained.
-FCP updates are the responsibility of the unit commander and parent. - SPORTS PHYSICALS AT THE TIME OF ENROLLMENT IN ANY SPORT, CHILD/YOUTH MUST PRESENT A HEALTH ASSESSMENT/SPORTS PHYSICAL THAT IS VALID THROUGHOUT THE ENTIRE SEASON.
-(Physical valid 1 year from date of health provider's signature/stamp) A Health Assessment/Sports Physical must certify that the individual is physically able to participate in sport/activity and address any pertinent medical conditions or constraints, e.g., asthma, heart murmur, allergies.
-Health assessment required for all team sports, individual sports and some SKIES Unlimited courses.
+FCP updates are the responsibility of the unit commander and parent.